Bangladesh Nationalist Party: 1986 general election

-The night before the nationwide strike on 22 March, the Awami League called a meeting of the 15-Party Alliance but Sheikh Hasina refused to take part in the meeting.
-In the meeting, the majority of the parties including the Awami League was in favour of the election.
+The night before the nationwide strike on 22 March, the Awami League called a meeting of the 15-Party Alliance, but Sheikh Hasina refused to take part in the meeting.
+In the meeting, the majority of the parties, including the Awami League, were in favour of the election.
 General Khalilur Rahman of Awami League maintained close contact with the army headquarters during the meeting that night.
 Sheikh Hasina was discussing with General Khalil periodically.

 On the final hours of 21 March 1986, Sheikh Hasina announced that the Awami League and her alliance would participate in the election.
 Five parties of the alliance parted ways from the Awami League after the announcement and decided to boycott the election.
-BNP and the 7-Party Alliance and the newly formed 5-Party alliance of leftists started campaigning against the election meanwhile Awami League and Jamaat-e-Islami Bangladesh joined the election.
+BNP and the 7-Party Alliance and the newly formed 5-Party alliance of leftists started campaigning against the election; meanwhile, Awami League and Jamaat-e-Islami Bangladesh joined the election.

 The election was largely boycotted.
-BNP Chairperson Khaleda Zia, mobilised a large pool of political parties and their leaders behind her to boycott the election.
+BNP Chairperson Khaleda Zia mobilised a large pool of political parties and their leaders behind her to boycott the election.
 Apart from the BNP-led 7-Party Alliance and leftist 5-Party Alliance, 17 more parties including BNP (Shah Aziz), Samajbadi Dal (Nirmal Sen), Democratic League (Moshtaq), Democratic League (Oli Ahad), Islamic Democratic League, Islami Andolon (M. A. Jalil), Janata Party, Jatiya Ganatantrik Party, Labour Party (Maolana Matin), Muslim League (Kamruzzaman), Progatishil Ganatantrik Shakti and so on.

-Khaleda Zia reiterated that the BNP would participate only if:
+Zia reiterated that the BNP would participate only if: